RoadPilotAI/cads/standard/questionnaire.md

 **Time savings:** Pre-completion typically reduces per-worker questionnaire time from 5–7 minutes to under 60 seconds at the mobile clinic.
 Across a 50-worker testing day this recovers two to three hours of testing capacity.

 When workers have pre-completed Sections B through E, the technician:
-1. Opens the worker's record in TechTool — the pre-completed questionnaire is displayed
+1. Opens the worker's record in CADS Field — the pre-completed questionnaire is displayed
 2. Briefly reviews answers with the worker and confirms nothing has changed
 3. Collects Section A (recent noise exposure — time sensitive)
 4. Proceeds to otoscopy and testing